spkenv/spk/docs/ref/spec.md

 | MustInstallSomething      | Enabled | Packages must install at least one file or folder during build                                                            |
 | MustNotAlterExistingFiles | Enabled | Packages must not modify the content or metadata of any file that is provided by another package in the build environment |

-### HostCompat
+### AutoHostVars

-The HostCompat value sets which host- and os-related options are automatically added to each build.
+The AutoHostVars value sets which host- and os-related options are automatically added to each build.
 The values add zero, or more, host options to each build, as described in the table: